OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Award-winning drinks from a veteran of The Violet Hour, Mike Ryan, have made Sable Kitchen & Bar a go-to destination.
 Located in River North, the drinks list features a mix of spicy, sweet and traditional cocktails with a twist, while the 40-foot bar in front is stocked with most liquors.
 Be sure to try the War of the Roses cocktail, made with Pimm’s and Chase elderflower liqueur.

-The menu here is always changing, and all the cocktails are handcrafted, as are the booze sodas.
-The bartenders here have penchants for using unusual ingredients, like syrup with maidenhair ferns.
-However, the cocktails themselves are a nod to tradition mixed with tastes you won’t find anywhere else.
+The menu here is always changing, and all the cocktails are handcrafted, as are the boozy sodas.
+The bartenders have a penchant for using unusual ingredients, like syrup with maidenhair ferns, while the cocktails themselves are a nod to tradition mixed with tastes you won’t find anywhere else.

 Opened in 2013, this tiki bar helped set off the trend of tiki-themed drinks in Chicago.
-The bar serves aesthetically-pleasing cocktails, garnished with pansies and orchids in skull, coconut and tiki head glasses.
-There are more than 165 rums, absinthe and spices available.
-Delectable bar food is also a highlight of this establishment, especially the spicy-sweet Thai fried chicken.
+The bar serves aesthetically pleasing cocktails, garnished with pansies and orchids in skull, coconut and tiki-head glasses.
+There are more than 165 rums, absinthes and spices available, plus a good range of delectable bar food, with the spicy-sweet Thai fried chicken a common favorite.